yumeng111/myCCMAnalysis/README.md

 Requires C++11 and to read the processed files using ROOT6.
 Also need CMAKE3 and xerces-c

+This README is for the main analysis code.
+For the README on the simulation see the README.md in the simulationCCM directory.

 # Compile
 This code is designed to be compilable on a linux or mac